ECG-Expert-QA: A Benchmark for Evaluating Medical Large Language Models in Heart Disease Diagnosis: Methods

-This study proposes three main dataset generation methods: expert knowledge-guided professional knowledge assessment, cross-modal diagnosis in complex medical environments, and medical risk assessment.
-Specifically, the expert knowledge-guided method aims to generate professional question-answer pairs by guiding large models with specialized knowledge; cross-modal diagnosis transforms semi-structured data such as electrocardiograms (ECG) into textual descriptions to build diagnostic-related question-answer pairs; medical risk assessment utilizes medical diagnostic results to generate question-answer pairs involving medical counterfactuals, ethical harms, and patient informed rights.
-Each method employs different input forms and interaction strategies with the model to ensure that the generated datasets effectively support tasks such as knowledge learning in the medical field, pathological reasoning, and multi-turn dialogues.
-These methods not only significantly enhance the application capabilities of large models in specialized fields but also improve the system's adaptability and accuracy in complex medical environments.
+This study introduces three primary dataset generation strategies: expert knowledge-guided professional knowledge assessment, cross-modal diagnosis in complex medical environments, and medical risk assessment.
+Each strategy is designed to address specific challenges in intelligent ECG interpretation by generating high-quality question-answer (QA) pairs.
+The expert-guided approach leverages domain-specific medical expertise to steer LLMs in generating accurate and clinically relevant content.
+The cross-modal diagnosis approach converts semi-structured clinical data, such as ECG signals, into detailed textual narratives to support reasoning-based QA generation.
+The medical risk assessment approach focuses on ethical considerations, counterfactual scenarios, and patient rights, producing QA pairs that simulate realistic, high-stakes clinical situations.
+Each method employs distinct input modalities and interaction protocols to facilitate medical knowledge learning, pathological reasoning, and multi-turn dialogue, thereby enhancing the robustness and applicability of LLMs in real-world clinical settings.